livexords-nw/livexords-nw/README.md

 # 🌟 Welcome to My GitHub Profile! 👋

 Hi there!
-I'm **Muhammad Habib**, a passionate developer and enthusiast in open-source projects, automation, and mining technologies.
+I'm **Livexords**, a passionate developer and enthusiast in open-source projects, automation, and mining technologies.
 I love exploring new tools and technologies, solving real-world problems, and contributing to the developer community.

 ---